TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 Further reading is recommended for those that wish to learn more of the techniques; the scope for each of these, in particular Event Storming and BDD is large!

-_Note: the methodologies chosen here have been selected as examples for The Better Store as a new application;
+_Note: the methodologies chosen here have been selected as examples for The Better Store as a new application.
-other techniques would undoubtedly also come into play for other scenarios; for example exploring published models for similar applications, or referencing existing documentation for refactoring or enhancement of a current application.
+Other techniques would undoubtedly also come into play for other scenarios; for example exploring published models for similar applications, or referencing existing documentation for refactoring or enhancement of a current application.
 _